YoRyan/mailrise/README.rst

 smtp.auth.basic                        dictionary Enables basic authentication with a static username and password list.
                                                   Each entry in the dictionary represents a valid login.
-The key is the username, while the value is the password. smtp.hostname                          string     Specifies the hostname used when responding to the EHLO command.
+The key is the username, while the value is the password.

+                                                  Note that credentials will be sent over plaintext unless some form of TLS is enabled. smtp.hostname                          string     Specifies the hostname used when responding to the EHLO command.

                                                   Defaults to the system FQDN.